futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 The following diagram shows the sequence diagram of dropping a table without "cascade".
 * user sends the drop table statement to Postgres via libpq
 * Postgres parses the SQL and it needs to get the table schema from coordinator via the connector
-* The coordinator returns the table schema from its cache or from K2 catalog node and k2 collection information to the connector
+* The coordinator returns the table schema from its cache or from K2 catalog collection and k2 collection information to the connector
 * Postgres plans and executes the query
 * The connector calls k2 storage node(s) to delete the table data
-* The connector calls the coordinator to delete the table metadata from K2 catalog node and invalidate its cache
+* The connector calls the coordinator to delete the table metadata from K2 catalog collection and invalidate its cache
 * The drop table with "cascade' is more complex if we support it
 * The operations should be protected by transactions to keep database in a consistent state.